robbiedaves/todo-app/README.md

 This is a simple tutorial on how to create a Java web todo app

+##Todos for the application
+* Test it works in JBoss Wildfly
+* Test it works deployed to heroku
+* Write JUnit tests
+* Finish CRUD services
+* Get js files to download using maven instead of stored

 ###Step 1 - Create Project
 Create a new project using the maven-archetype-webapp